How W.E.B. Du Bois used data visualization to confront prejudice in the early 20th century

 Designing for the 1900 Paris Exposition

-By organizing his charts in a way that breaks up his data into three distinct views—international, national and local—Du Bois crafts a data story that explores African-American history, education, business development, and property ownership.
-Du Bois links his data across the charts, crafting an elaborate, interconnected data story that builds and reinforces itself from a local to international view.
+By organizing his charts in a way that breaks up his data into three distinct views—international, national, and local—Du Bois crafts a data story that explores AfricanAmerican history, education, business development, and property ownership.
+Du Bois links his data across the charts, crafting an elaborate, interconnected data story that builds and reinforces itself from a local to an international view.

 Two of Du Bois’s charts from the 1900 Paris Exhibition.
 Left: Chart showing national overview of the total number of free African-Americans in the United States from near the beginning of slavery to five years after the U.S. Civil War.
 Right: Subset of the same data, focusing on the state of Georgia.

-For example, “Proportion of Freemen and Slaves Among American Negroes” provides a national overview of the total number of free African-Americans in the United States from near the beginning of slavery to five years after the U.S. Civil War.
+For example, “Proportion of Freemen and Slaves Among American Negroes” provides a national overview of the total number of free Black Americans in the United States from near the beginning of slavery to five years after the U.S. Civil War.
 Then, in “The Georgia Negro” series, Du Bois presents “Slaves and Free Negroes” as a subset of the same data, the green ribbon from the first chart is rotated 90 degrees and magnified.
-What was presented at the national level as a thin green ribbon of freedom above a massive black mass of slavery is ripped from the larger story in the Georgia version; its scale so tiny that Du Bois can only exhibit the fragment.
-Since the same national and state view of the data correspond, one might consider this to be the 19th-century equivalence of interactivity.
+What was presented at the national level as a thin green ribbon that represented free Black Americans, was a stark contrast to the massive black section, representative of the amount of enslaved Black people — this was ripped from the larger story in the Georgia version; its scale so tiny that Du Bois can only exhibit the fragment.
+Since the same national and state view of the data corresponds, one might consider this to be the 19th-century equivalence of interactivity.

 Creating new methods and new chart types